 Ability to Keep Residents Mobile

-This metric tracks the percentage of long-term care residents who were able to retain mobility.
+This datapoint measures the percentage of long-term care patients who were able to retain mobility.
 Some experts would argue that mobility is important for patients health.

 Short-term Care: Rehospitalizations